Chapter Fifty Three

 Zi, “Hard to recall exactly.
 I remember feeling quite splendid, that's it.”

 “Never say I stick my nose into other people's business.”

-Amaya sips her wine, “Something new?”
+Amaya sips her wine, “Something change?”

-They laugh at me, we move on to my discussion with David about new herbs, and I show them the gallon bottle of new liniment and that it’s anesthetic as well as more deeply penetrating.
+They laugh at me, we move on to my discussion with David about new herbs, and I show them the gallon bottle of liniment and that it’s anesthetic as well as more deeply penetrating.